 If you are concerned about using small dice at your game table or are having difficulty using dice, here are some alternative options that you can use to help keep randomization in your tabletop games!

 Also, in parallel to this article on dice alternative crafts and ideas, I put up an article for ready-to-go dice options that maybe a little more child friendly or fit some of the other needs listed above.
 I kept it separate to focus on crafts/DIY options here, but if you are looking to buy alternative dice, please check out my other article!

 To make your own dice alternative number tube, you need:

 - Cylindrical container (I used a leftover breadcrumb tube)

 - Crayons, makers, or a pen

 Simply tape the paper around the tube and cut off the excess paper.
-Then draw lines and numbers on the tube for how you choose to randomize.
+Then draw lines and numbers on the tube for how you choose to randomize for your tabletop game.

-This gives an easy to roll option with large easy to read numbers.
-You can use mostly scrap materials to make (so little to no cost), and it took me about 5 minutes.
-My son had a lot of fun playing with this, and it is light enough to where if he rolled or threw it a little too hard, no one got hurt.
+This gives an easy to roll option with large numbers that were easier to read than on dice.
+You can use mostly scrap materials to make this, so there’s little to no cost, and it took me about 5 minutes.
+My kid had a lot of fun playing with this, and it is light enough to where if he rolled or threw it a bit too hard, no one got hurt.
 He also really liked helping to color it afterwards.

 - Thick/not transparent paper (I used folded over notecards)